 Since its initial application, Arvedi technology has been constantly refined and developed to the point of assuming a guiding role in the steelmaking technology sector.

 In 2004 he was appointed Vice President of Federacciai, the Italian federation of steel manufacturers.

-Over the years Giovanni Arvedi has founded and developed various companies operating in the sectors of rolling, manufacture and processing of steel products, which now process over 4 million tonnes of steel, employing over 3500 people and with a consolidated turnover of about 2.9 billion euros expected to reach about 3.6 billion euros in 2021.
+Over the years Giovanni Arvedi has founded and developed various companies operating in the sectors of rolling, manufacture and processing of steel products, which now process over 5 million tonnes of steel, employing 6400 people and with an annual consolidated turnover in 2021 of billion euros.

 In acknowledgement of these important results, on 9th June 2006 he was awarded an honorary degree in business management by Università Cattolica del Sacro Cuore of Milan.